ianstormtaylor/slate/docs/concepts/02-nodes.md

 }
 ```

 You can define custom elements for any type of content you want.
-For example you might have paragraphs and quotes in your data model which are differentiated by a `type` property:
+For example, you might have paragraphs and quotes in your data model which are differentiated by a `type` property:

 ```javascript
 const paragraph = {